mikenguyen13/data_analysis/_book/19-quasi-experimental.md

 ## Regression Discontinuity

--   A regression discontinuity occurs when there is a discrete change (jump) in treatment likelihood in the distribution of a continuous (or roughly continuous) variable.
+-   A regression discontinuity occurs when there is a discrete change (jump) in treatment likelihood in the distribution of a continuous (or roughly continuous) variable (i.e., running/forcing/assignment variable).

+    -   Running variable can also be time, but the argument for time to be continuous is hard to argue because usually we do not see increment of time (e.g., quarterly or annual data).
+Unless we have minute or hour data, then we might be able to argue for it.

--   It's a localized experiment
+-   RD is a localized experiment at the cutoff point

+    -   Hence, we always have to qualify (perfunctory) our statement in research articles that "our research might not generalize to beyond the bandwidth."

+-   In reality, RD and experimental (from random assignment) estimates are very similar ([@chaplin2018; @bertanha2014]; [Mathematica](https://www.mathematica.org/publications/replicating-experimental-impact-estimates-using-a-regression-discontinuity-approach) ).
+But still, it's hard to prove empirically for every context (there might be future study that finds a huge difference between local estimate - causal - and overall estimate - random assignment.

 -   Threats: only valid near threshold: inference at threshold is valid on average.
 Interestingly, random experiment showed the validity already.

 -   Tradeoff between efficiency and bias

 -   Regression discontinuity is under the framework of [Instrumental Variable]

+-   The hard part is to find a setting that can apply, but once you find one, it's easy to apply

+-   We can also have multiple cutoff lines.
+However, for each cutoff line, there can only be one breakup point

+-   RD can have multiple coinciding effects (i.e., joint distribution or bundled treatment), then RD effect in this case would be the joint effect.

+-   As the running variable becomes more discrete your framework should be [Interrupted Time Series], but more granular levels you can use RD.
+When you have infinite data (or substantially large) the two frameworks are identical.
+RD is always better than [Interrupted Times Series]

+There are two types of Regression Discontinuity:

+1. Sharp RD: Change in treatment probability at the cutoff point is 1
+2. Fuzzy RD: Change in treatment probability less than 1

 Consider